semuconsulting/PyMandel/README.md

 ## <a name="installation">Installation</a>

-**NB**: At time of writing, `numba` is not fully supported on Python3.9, so for the time being users are recommended to use Python3.8.
+**NB**: At time of writing, `numba` is not fully supported on Python 3.9, so for the time being users are recommended to use Python 3.8.

-Refer to [numba issue 6345](https://github.com/numba/numba/issues/6345) for latest updates on numba python 3.9 support.
+Refer to [numba issue 6345](https://github.com/numba/numba/issues/6345) for latest updates on numba Python 3.9 support.

-In the following, `python` & `pip` refer to the python3 executables.
+In the following, `python` & `pip` refer to the Python 3 executables.
 You may need to type `python3` or `pip3`, depending on your particular environment.

 ### Dependencies